Custom Hotspot Images

 This template acts as a placeholder and affects only point hotspots.
 The crosshair image will not be visible in the skin.
 You can place the template anywhere, as its placement in the skin is arbitrary.

 Add the hotspot image or icon.
 Use the Add Image button or Add SVG button.

 This can be a JPEG, PNG, GIF, APNG, or SVG.

 In the Tree, drag the image on top of the hotspot template.
 When you do this the image will become a child of the template.

 Position the image by choosing Center for the Anchor and then double-click on the word, Position.
 This will center the icon directly over the hotpot template.

 In the Appearance panel, select Hand Cursor. (optional) This will change the mouse cursor to a hand, indicating the icon is clickable.

-Add actions to the hotspot template to have it call up information added in the Hotspot Properties:
+Add actions to the hotspot template to have it open a webpage.

 Select the image and go to its Actions panel.
 Add the following action for opening a webpage: